TheBlueZayn/SCAMP-C6-Assessment/README.md

 - Visualising Industries with high fraudulence

 ## Libraries Used
-- Pandas for data wramgling
+- Pandas for data wrangling
 - Numpy for imputing null values
 - Matplotlib for visualisation